-Marika Galea is a bassist, composer and educator based in New York City.
-She is currently on faculty with the Monterey Jazz Festival.
-She is known for her ability to tell a story in a diverse range of compositional styles, and the wide palette of genres from which she draws her inspiration to do so.
+Marika Galea is a bassist, composer and educator based in Montréal by way of New York, Boston and Toronto.
+Galea has been on faculty at the Monterey Jazz Festival, and is currently pursuing an advanced degree in performance at McGill University.
+Named one of CBC Music’s 35 best Canadian jazz artists under 35, Galea is known for her ability to tell a story in a diverse range of compositional styles, and the wide palette of genres from which she draws her inspiration to do so.

 Marika graduated from Berklee College of Music in 2016 with a degree in Performance and Classical Composition (with a minor in Conducting).
 At Berklee, she studied with Ralph Peterson Jr., Terri Lyne Carrington, Terence Blanchard, Darren Barrett, and Susan Hagen (Boston Pops) among others, and was the recipient of the Lennie Johnson Scholarship for Outstanding Musicianship and the Richard Levy Scholarship for Composers.

 Born in the multicultural city of Toronto to an extended family that spans four continents, she has always felt herself to be a global citizen.
 As an avid student of the French and English languages, history, and politics, Marika grew up aspiring to a career in International Relations and was accepted to Canada’s top universities to do so.
 As the first member of her immediate family with the opportunity to earn a Bachelor’s degree, and the only one to master a second language, she graduated from secondary school with a 4.0 GPA.
 She always knew that she wanted to pursue higher education and eventually become an independent business owner, but never really considered music as a career path until she was well into her teens.